HollisChen/NoteSharing/Neuroscience and AI/G.R.Yang PhD Thesis Reading Notes.md

 ### What are they: cells expressing parvalbumin (PV), somatostatin (SOM or SST), and the serotonin receptor 5HT3a (5HT3aR)？

-Cells expressing parvalbumin (PV), somatostatin (SOM or SST), and the serotonin receptor 5HT3a (5HT3aR) are types of inhibitory interneurons in the brain.
+**Cells expressing parvalbumin (PV), somatostatin (SOM or SST), and the serotonin receptor 5HT3a (5HT3aR) are types of inhibitory interneurons in the brain**.
 Inhibitory interneurons play a crucial role in regulating the balance of excitation and inhibition in neural circuits, which is essential for proper information processing, learning, and memory.

 - Parvalbumin (PV) interneurons: PV-expressing interneurons are a subpopulation of GABAergic (inhibitory) interneurons that are characterized by their expression of the calcium-binding protein parvalbumin.
 They are known for their fast-spiking properties and primarily target the cell bodies and proximal dendrites of excitatory neurons, providing strong inhibitory control over their output.
 PV interneurons are involved in various functions, such as regulating the critical period for plasticity, controlling the timing of neural activity, and shaping the selectivity of sensory responses.